chizakura/laundry-cycle-app/README.md

 ## Issues and Resolutions
 #### #1
-**ISSUE**: Closet page not showing added clothing item after pressing submit on the NewClothesForm page.
+**ISSUE**: Closet page was not showing added clothing items after pressing submit on the NewClothesForm page and redirecting.

-**RESOLUTION**: Added a ComponentDidMount to the Closet page to get the list of clothes.
+**RESOLUTION**: Added a ComponentDidMount to the Closet page to get the list of clothes every time a user goes to the page.

 #### #2
 **ISSUE**: Unable to access wash option and dry option objects that are nested in clothing item.